owlchester/kanka/README.md

 That should cover you.
 You can now create an account.
 If you have errors on the dashboard, check that your `roles` table has entries, and that your user has a valid `role_id` value.

 ## Using Docker
-follow the step given above for creating the .env file, then modify it by deleting the following:
+Follow the step given above for creating the .env file, then modify it by deleting the following:
 ```bash
 DB_HOST=mysql
 ```